apigoal/bash/README.md

 # bash

+The scripts  helps build projects on devops site

 bash.apigoal.com - run your many scripts from text file list

 ## Clone, push, pull many Git Repositories at one time
 ```bash